piratesofprogrammer/react/readme.md

-this is my first day to learn react
+this is my readme file